justinchoi001/liferay-learn-0/commerce/user-guide/sales/shipping/using-fedex-as-a-carrier-method/README.md

 1. FedEx Web Services Developer Key (available from [FedEx Web Services](https://www.fedex.com/en-us/developer/web-services.html))
 1. FedEx Meter Number

+## Activate the FedEx Shipping Method

-This article details how to configure then enable FedEx as a shipping method.
+Do the following to activate FedEx as a carrier method for your site:

 1. Navigate to _Site Administration_ → _Commerce_ → _Settings_.
 1. Click the _Shipping Methods_ tab.